sudiir12345/Eagle-Libraries/README.md

-# Custom Eagle Libraries
+# Eagle Libraries

-This repo consists of Custom EAGLE libraries that I made.
+This repo consists of Custom EAGLE libraries that I made as well as ones I found online and use.

 Library Description
 -------------------